nmandal/longevity-compendium/src/pages/docs/pharmacology.md

 ---
-title: Medications & Supplements
+title: Exogenous Molecules
-description: Understand our framework around the use of medications and supplements
+description: Understand our framework around the use of drugs, supplements, and hormones
 ---

-## What I Take
+## Supplements

 - [Vitamin D3](https://amzn.to/3SxeRRf) 5,000 IU
 - [Fish Oil](https://amzn.to/3dF6DHS) 800 mg EPA, 600 mg DHA